openplannerteam/json-ld.net/ProjectOverview.md

 The second most important piece of the library is `Context.cs`.
 This class represents a context and offers all the necessary data to perform algorithms such as IRI (an IRI is a fancy upgrade of URI/URL) expansion and compactions, ...

 The algorithms themselves have their home in `ContextAlgos` - by seperating the algorithms and the data definition, one can quickly see what data is saved in the context without having to dig through 1000+ lines of algorithms.

+### JsonLd-Processor

+The Json-LD processor is the main entry point for the user.